Seven Artworks at the Louvre you should see

 6. The Lacemaker by Johannes Vermeer

 While we’ve looked at large paintings and sculptures that stand impressively before the viewer, now it is time to dive into a painting notable for its miniature scale.
-Vermeer’s The Lacemaker is only 24.5 by 21 centimeters (9.6 by 8.3 inches), with absurdly high detail for such a little piece.
+Vermeer’s The Lacemaker is only 24.5 by 21 centimetres (9.6 by 8.3 inches), with absurdly high detail for such a little piece.

 A young woman is bent to her work, one that requires the exact kind of precision that the artist used to paint her.
 In that way, the form of the painting and its subject matter are perfectly matched.